Candidates for elective office 2027

 AIA Kansas

-My involvement in AIA locally and nationally has taught me the importance of advocating for the profession and the public that we represent on issues where we, as architects, have expertise.
+My involvement in AIA, locally and nationally, has taught me the importance of advocating for the profession and the public we represent on issues where we, as architects, have expertise.
 We are part of a global economy, and political decisions have implications for all of us.
-For this reason, we serve as subject matter experts that inform our elected officials and encourage good policy around construction and design.
+For this reason, we serve as subject matter experts who inform our elected officials and encourage good policy around construction and design.
 We have a responsibility to advocate for better approaches to address issues such as the housing affordability crisis and climate change.
-Additionally, policy decisions directly impact the cost of materials and resources, manufacturing capacity, and availability of skilled labor which, in turn, affect our profession and the people we serve.
+Additionally, policy decisions directly impact the cost of materials and resources, manufacturing capacity, and availability of skilled labor, which, in turn, affect our profession and the people we serve.
 We are at a critical stage in history where we need to expand our influence as subject matter experts to make positive changes in our communities.
 Our influence starts with each of us at a local level in our professional practices and in our community involvement efforts.
 We need to be curious and not complacent.
 We need to have a united voice on important issues.
-My goal is that, collectively, we can amplify our influence across our communities, the country and the globe.
+My goal is that, collectively, we can amplify our influence across our communities, the country, and the globe.

 Joyce Owens, FAIA